Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

 Sugar:

-Sugar plays an important roll in your cookies.
+Sugar plays an important role in your cookies.
 Sugar gives sweetness and helps with the structure of your sourdough chocolate chunk cookie.
 The brown sugar is good for moisture retention and texture, while the white sugar helps your cookies spread (as the sugar melts) and the colour due to caramelization during baking.

 Chocolate: